Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Suns vs. Clippers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Phoenix Suns are 8.5-point favorites heading into Game 2 of the opening round of the NBA Playoffs against the Los Angeles Clippers at Footprint Center on Tuesday, starting at 10:00 PM ET on TNT, BSSC, and BSAZ.
-The Clippers lead the series 1-0.
-The point total in the matchup is set at 226.5.
+The Los Angeles Clippers are 7.5-point underdogs heading into Game 3 of the opening round of the NBA Playoffs against the Phoenix Suns at Crypto.com Arena on Thursday, starting at 10:30 PM ET on NBA TV, BSSC, and BSAZ.
+The series is tied 1-1.
+The matchup has an over/under set at 224.5 points.

 Suns vs. Clippers Odds & Info